flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180303-18-02-21-found-austin-bomber.md

     Here's What We Know:
   card_citation: 'Here''s What We Know:'
 card_2:
-  card_text: "> a\x1CWe literally had Austin police officers running towards a vehicle that had an explosive device in it.
+  card_text: "> ax1CWe literally had Austin police officers running towards a vehicle that had an explosive device in it.
 That detonated. **That is unbelievable courage.
-Those are heroes**.a\x1D\n> \n> Christopher Combs, FBI's special agent in charge - San Antonio Field Division, Mach 21, 2018"
+Those are heroes**.ax1Dn> n> Christopher Combs, FBI's special agent in charge - San Antonio Field Division, Mach 21, 2018"
   card_citation: ''
 card_3:
   card_text: >-